-When researching your essay, make sure you are using credible sources, ideally relevant to the UK - reference books, government case studies and websites ending in .gov, .org.
+When researching your essay, make sure you are using credible sources, ideally relevant to the UK—reference books, government case studies, and websites ending in .gov or .org.
 Don’t be tempted to use sites like Wikipedia or blogs from people who are not experts in their field.

 Use more than one source, and try to find sources that don’t have a bias one way or the other to make your argument more credible.